Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 1 MP
 Damage: x1 (Physical)
-Special: If you also use your minor action this attack is made with Double Boon 1.
+Special: If you also use your minor action this attack is made with Boon 1.
 Description: A basic ranged attack.
 This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.
+//TODO Reconsider if Boon is needed

 **Snipe**
 Attack [Ranged]